DannyGreenan/Ribbit-backend-project/README.md

 # Northcoders News API

+//add an intro here

+---

 When cloning this project you will need to create two .env files for your project: .env.test and .env.development.
-Into each, add PGDATABASE=, with the correct database name for that environment (see /db/setup.sql for the database names).
-Double check that these .env files are .gitignored.
+Into env.development add PGDATABASE=nc_news, into env.test add PGDATABASE=nc_news_test

+run npm install to install all libaries listed in the package.JSON

+to set up the database run 'npm run setup-dbs' and 'npm run seed'

 ---